 I grew up in Mobile, Alabama, attended the University of Alabama and the University of Miami, and moved to New York City right out of graduate school in 1997.
 In 1999, my husband and I moved to San Francisco.

 I had a lot of weird jobs before I was able to earn a living as a writer: waiting tables and pulling auto parts off warehouse shelves in Tuscaloosa, Alabama, while working my way through college; wiping down tanning beds in Atlanta for five dollars an hour; working as an advertising copywriter at a very Mad Men-esque agency in Knoxville; hosting a bizarro cable television talk show called Buckhead Weekly; selling credit processing machines in Manhattan; serving as the assistant to an executive in Beijing.
 For a number of years, I taught creative writing at universities in the Bay Area.
-These days, I do a bit of manuscript consultation.
+These days, I do a bit of manuscript consultation based on a writing sample and availability.

 I also post about missing persons.
 If someone you know is missing, please send me a photo, along with pertinent information and the number people should call with information, and I will be happy to post it.